borbware/unity-basics-course/project-management/3-github-tools.md

 ## Projects

-* A Kanban board that can be used to track sprint progress
+* A board that can be used to track sprint progress
+* GitHub has two Projects views
+  * Projects
+    * Under one repo
+  * Projects (Beta)
+    * Can have issues from multiple repos
+---
+* Create a new project (not beta) for every sprint under Projects Tab > Projects (not beta!) > New Project
+  * Give name "Sprint 1"
+  * Use Project template "Automated kanban"
+  * Delete the default notes
+* Now, when an issue is closed, it jumps automatically to Done column
+---
-* Three columns of notes
+* Kanban board has by default three columns of issues & notes
   * To do
-  * Doing
+  * In Progress
   * Done
+* There can be issues, pull requests and notes in the columns
 * Notes can be converted into issues
-  * When an issue is closed, it jumps automatically to Done column
-* Create for every sprint!

 ## Pull requests